-Disabled individuals needing reasonable accommodations to participate in and enjoy the benefits of services, programs and activities of the School Board are required to notify the administrator at the school/center at which the event or service is offered, in advance, to request reasonable accommodation.
-To assist parents in making informed decisions regarding their child's education, please refer them to the Taylor County School District website www.taylor.k12.fl.us/parents/Exceptional Student Education section (under information for parents) for placement, least restrictive environment, diploma options, FSA Waiver Options and a list of contact organizations.
+Individuals with a disability needing reasonable accommodations to participate in and enjoy the benefits of services, programs, and activities of the School Board are required to notify the administrator at the school/center at which the event or service is offered, in advance, to request reasonable accommodation.
+To assist parents in making informed decisions regarding their child's education, please refer them to the Taylor County School District website www.taylor.k12.fl.us/parents/Exceptional Student Education section (under information for parents) for placement, least restrictive environment, diploma options, FCAT Waiver Options and a list of contact organizations.
+Teachers are responsible for reading all students' IEP in their class within the first weeks of school.